Thomasvanausloos/Thomasvanausloos.github.io/_posts/2018-06-03-facade-pattern.md

 ---
 title: Facade Pattern
-teaser: The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
+teaser: The Facade Pattern provides a unified interface to a set of interfaces in a subsytem
-Facade defines a higherlevel interface that makes the subsystem easier to use.
 category: Design Patterns
 tags: [java]
 ---